-KEEP THIS PORTION FOR YOUR RECORDS

-A H DELO CORDORATION For XX/241-1 For All A. H. BELO CORPORATION The Board of Directors recommends a vote " FOR " the following nominees: Withhold All For All Except To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the number(s) of the nominee(s) on the line below.
-1. Election of Directors Nominees John A. Beckert Robert W. Decherd Tyree B. Miller James M. Moroney III The Board of Directors recommends a vote "FOR" the following proposals: For Against Abstain 2.
+E17456-P86894-Z69417 KEEP THIS P ORTIÓN FOR YOU R RECORDS THIS PRO> (Y C/ ARD IS VA LID ON Y W IEN SIGNED AND DATED.
+ETACH AND RETURN THIS PO RTION ONLY A. H. BELO CORPORATION The Board of Directors recommends a vote "FOR" the following nominees: For Withhold All For All Except To To withhold authority to vote for any individual nominee(s), mark "For All Except" and write the A11 nun iber(s) of the nominee(s) on the line below.
+1. Election of Directors 0 0 0 Nominees • 01) John A. Beckert 02) Robert W. Decherd 03) Tyree B. Miller For Against Abstain Pro The Board of Directors recommends a vote "FOR" Proposals 2, 3 and 4 and for "THREE YEARS" on Proposal 5: 4.
+Approval of an advisory resolution on compensation (say-on-pay). executive 0 0 0 Pro For Against Abstain 1 Year 2 Years 3 Years Abstain 2.
 Ratification of the appointment of KPMG LLP as the Company's independent registered public accounting firm.
-3. Approval of the material terms for performance - based awards under the A. H. Belo 2008 Incentive Compensation Plan.
-4. Approval of an advisory resolution on executive compensation (say-on-pay).
-NOTE: Any other matters that may properly come before the meeting or any adjournment(s) thereof.
-Please sign exactly as your name(s) appear(s) hereon.
-When signing as attorney, executor, administrator, or other fiduciary, please give full title as such.
-Joint owners should each sign personally.
+0 0 0 5.
+An advisory vote on the frequency of futu say-on-pay votes (say-on-frequency). ire O 0 0 0 3.
+Approval of the A. H. Belo 2017 Incentive Compensation Plan.
+0 0 0 NOTE: In their discretion, the proxyholders and trustee are authorized to vote on any other matters that may properly come before the meeting or any adjournment(s) thereof. sho se sign exactly as your name(s) appear(s) hereon.
+W cutor, administrator, or other fiduciary, please give full t uid each sign personally.
 All holders must sign.
-If a corporation or partnership, please sign in full corporate or partnership name by authorized officer.
-Signature [PLEASE SIGN WITHIN J BOX1 Date Signature (Joint Owners) Date J .
-50.1 Dute Signatic (Solit Owners) Duit
+If a co ses sign in full corporate or partnership name by author rporal tion or par attorney, it owners rtnership, INFACT OF ALL DOM and any diselect Occurrent) Sign ature [PLEASE SIGN WITHIN BOX] Date Sigi ature (Joint Owners) D ate are available at www.proxyvote.com.

-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting:

-The Company's 2014 Proxy Statement, Annual Report for Year Ended December 31, 2013, Map and Notice to Plan Participants are available at www.proxyvote.com.
+Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Company's 2017 Proxy Statement, Annual Report for Year Ended December 31, 2016, Map and Notice to Plan Participants